ToolJet/ToolJet/docs/versioned_docs/version-3.0.0-LTS/org-setup/tj-deployment.md

 ---
-id: tj-plan
+id: tj-deployment
-title: Choose Your ToolJet Plan
+title: Choose Your ToolJet Deployment
 ---

 ToolJet offers two deployment options - **Cloud** and **Self-Hosted** - along with various subscriptions tailored to different requirements.
 This guide will help you understand these deployment options and select the subscription that best suits your needs.